MESSAGE FROM THE DIRECTORS

 Welcome to the South Central Sun Grant regional website!

-Since 2006, the South Central Center has awarded over $4.9 million in US Department of Transportation funds to land-grant university-based researchers within our eight state region consisting of Arkansas, Colorado, Kansas, Louisiana, Missouri, New Mexico, Oklahoma, and Texas.
+Since 2006, the South Central Center has awarded over $XX.X million in US Department of Transportation (DOT) and $XX.X million in US Department of Agriculture (USDA) funds to land-grant university-based researchers within our eight-state region consisting of Arkansas, Colorado, Kansas, Louisiana, Missouri, New Mexico, Oklahoma, and Texas.
 Prior to the release of the first RFA in 2007, each of the Sun Grant Centers created a list of priority areas suitable to the resources and needs of their region.
 While the feedstocks vary greatly within the South Central region, projects funded through a competitive grants process all fit within the defined priority areas.
 To view specifics on our funded projects, see our project overviews.

-The South Central region also participates in the US Department of Energy-funded Sun Grant Feedstock Partnership, overseen by Dr. Jim Doolittle, Director of the North Central Sun Grant Center at South Dakota State University.
-The Feedstock Partnership has been charged by the US Department of Energy’s Office of Management and Budget (OMB) with three tasks: 1) biomass resource assessment, 2) biomass resource development, and 3) biomass resource education and outreach.
+The South Central region also participates in the US Department of Energy (DOE)-funded Sun Grant Feedstock Partnership, overseen by Dr. Vance Owens, Director of the North Central Sun Grant Center at South Dakota State University.
+The Feedstock Partnership has been charged by the DOE’s Office of Management and Budget (OMB) with three tasks: 1) biomass resource assessment, 2) biomass resource development, and 3) biomass resource education and outreach.
 The Feedstock Partnership has assembled national task teams to complete these OMB tasks.

 We hope this website provides a more in-depth view of our center and its activities.
 On behalf of the South Central Sun Grant Center, thank you for visiting our website.
-If you have any questions, please e-mail the center at sungrant.okstate.edu.
+If you have any questions, please e-mail the Center at email@example.com.

 Ray Huhnke, Ph.D., P.E.